 If you want a picture, think not of a circle but of a spiral.
 Each call to Clause 2 takes us around and also down.
 Down towards Clause 1.
 When we reach Clause 1, we circle no more.

 The structure of the recursive factorial definition is universal.
 It's found in all recursive definitions.
-That structure is captured in the (pompously named) "Three Laws of Recursion".
+That structure is captured in the (somewhat pompously named) "Three Laws of Recursion".

 A recursive definition has both a Base Case and a Recursive Case.
 The latter calls the function again.
 The former does not.